hansoh0/Cans-Casino-Poker/README.md

 > One Pair!
 ```
 The game will continue until the user presses the delete key, at which the program will exit.

+** Requires X server to be running & requires a display env var to be set